FUTURE NURSING STUDENTS!

 3. If you are NOT currently a SKC student, apply to SKC no later than April 1, 2020, if you plan to begin the nursing program Fall of 2020.

-6. Register for testing date; choose either May 8 or May 9, 2020, and pass the Kaplan pre-admission exam with a minimum score of 70.
+6. Kaplan exam schedules will be emailed to you by the end of April so you can register for the exam testing time and date; either May 8 or May 9, 2020, and morning and/or afternoon session.
+Your goal is to pass the Kaplan pre-admission exam with a minimum score of 70!

 7. Verified Credentials: (Background Check) Only AFTER you score 70 on the KAPLAN Exam.
 Create an account online Print your results and submit to the nursing department no later than June 1, 2020.

-8. Acceptance letters will be mailed to students by June 15, 2020, following the admission committee's decision.
+8. Acceptance letters will be mailed to students by June 15, 2020, based on the admission committee's decision.

 9. Submit your current American Heart Association CPR verification, all required immunizations verification, DUE to the Nursing Department, no later than August 15, 2020, or your acceptance into the ASN program will be rescinded.